rupeshpatil27/nextjs-learning/next-static-params/README.md

 This example simulates a product listing where we have a known, fixed list of products that can be pre-rendered for maximum speed.

+### 2. Streaming with Explicit `<Suspense>`

+This concept demonstrates how Next.js can send HTML to the client in chunks.
+This allows the user to see the page structure and static content immediately while slow-loading components are replaced by a fallback UI.

+The core mechanism is wrapping a Server Component that performs a slow data fetch (using `await`) with the React **`<Suspense>`** component.

 ### 🚀 How to Run the Demo

 1. Navigate to the entry page in your browser: